 It may not come as a surprise that herbicides and rodenticides can cause toxicosis in turkeys if ingested.
-If turkeys ingest plants or insects that have been sprayed with phenoxy acid herbicides, they can become ill or even die.
-For this reason, it is imperative that turkeys are not given treated plants or are allowed access to pastures that have been treated with herbicides.
+If turkeys ingest plants or insects that have been sprayed they can become ill or even die.
+For this reason, turkeys must be not given treated plants or are allowed access to pastures that have been treated with herbicides.

 While rats and mice can pose challenges for sanctuaries, it is important to respect them and use compassionate mitigation practices.
 In addition to the compassion and consideration mice and rats deserve, many rodenticides are anticoagulants and act by preventing the blood to clot and turkeys may find and attempt to eat the poisoned body of a mouse or rat and become poisoned themselves if poison is used.
 There are many new and innovative ways to address rodent populations that are more effective and compassionate.